Equations for fields with additional fundamental physical constants: Concluding remarks

-Equations (\ref{casim}), (\ref{nde}), and (\ref{ide}) for the $HLM$ generalized scalar and spinor fields are represented in this paper.
-These equations are invariant relatively symmetries generated by the algebras with commutation relations (\ref{finalg}) or (\ref{stralg}), which are generalizations of canonical commutation relations (\ref{standart}).
-The special cases of finite-dimensional representations and the infinite-dimensional representation of the generalized algebras are exemplified in Sec.
-3 and 5.
+Equations (\ref{casim}), (\ref{nde}), and (\ref{ide}) for the generalized scalar and spinor fields are invariant with respect to the symmetries generated by the algebras with commutation relations (\ref{finalg}) or (\ref{stralg}), which are generalizations of canonical commutation relations (\ref{standart}).
+For this purpose some finite-dimensional and infinite-dimensional representations of the generalized algebras are used.